Brad Slusarczyk – Visual Performance

-Eriq Wade is the colorguard director for the North Lincoln “Band Of Knights” and NL Blue Winterguard.
+Eriq Wade is the colorguard director for the North Lincoln “Band Of Knights” and NL Winterguard.
 In addition to his duties at North Lincoln, Eriq is also the colorguard director at Porter Ridge High School located in Indian Trail, North Carolina.
-In his time there the program has won numerous awards and has grown tremendously in the year that he’s been there.
+In his time there the program has won numerous awards and has grown tremendously.

 Eriq has been a performer with some well known programs around consisting of Gentoo Independent Winterguard in 2014 and the Carolina Gold Drum & Bugle Corps in 2015.
 He will continue to grow as performer as he plans to march in the upcoming years.